typescript-eslint/tslint-to-eslint-config/README.md

 _Default: `--config`'s value_

 Path to an ESLint configuration file to read settings from.
-This isn't yet used for anything, but will eventually inform settings for the generated ESLint configuration file.
+The generated ESLint configuration file will include any settings `import`ed from this file.

 #### `package`